DUNE-DAQ/docs/docs/packages/daq-release/development_workflow_gitflow.md

 Developers need to bump the version of the package on the `develop` branch.
 Either on or before the tag collection date, the person in charge of tagging the package (typically the package maintainer, or whoever is marked as such on the tag collector spreadsheet) should do the following:

 1. Consult the tag collector spreadsheet to confirm they're assigned as the package tagger, and to confirm the new version number `<X.Y.Z>`.
 Any disagreement or confusion about either of these should be resolved before the next step.
-The spreadsheet is by convention linked to [from the top of the "Instructions for setting up a development area" page of the daqconf Wiki](https://github.com/DUNE-DAQ/daqconf/wiki/Instructions-for-setting-up-a-development-software-area)
+The spreadsheet can be found [here](https://docs.google.com/spreadsheets/d/1yPNWi11mpVNB_TaaNvQZuzVSt3k9S34a1sUFM_WBHfk).

-2. Update the `project(<package name> VERSION <X.Y.Z>)` line at the top of `CMakeLists.txt`.
+1. For C++ packages, update the `project(<package name> VERSION <X.Y.Z>)` line at the top of `CMakeLists.txt`.

+1. For Python packages, update the `version = "X.Y.Z"` line in `pyproject.toml`.

-3. With the `CMakeLists.txt` modification committed on `develop` branch, perform an annotated tag on `develop`: `git tag -a v<X.Y.Z> -m "<your initials>: version v<X.Y.Z>"`
+1. With the `CMakeLists.txt`/`pyproject.toml` modification committed on `develop` branch, perform an annotated tag on `develop`: `git tag -a v<X.Y.Z> -m "<your initials>: version v<X.Y.Z>"`

-4. Push your `develop` branch and your tag to the central repo: `git push origin develop; git push --tags`
+1. Push your `develop` branch and your tag to the central repo: `git push origin develop; git push --tags`

-5. Mark your package as "Tag Ready" on the tag collector spreadsheet
+1. Mark your package as "Tag Ready" on the tag collector spreadsheet

 #### During the testing period